“My child watched a 20-minute video and now says they understand quantum mechanics. Should I be impressed or worried?”

 The Feeling vs. the Reality

-We will separate entertainment mode from learning mode, and use a simple ladder: saw it, remembered it, explained it, used it, questioned it, built from it.
+We separated entertainment mode from learning mode, using a simple ladder: saw it, remembered it, explained it, used it, questioned it, built from it.

 What You Can Do at Home